Small Business Goals for 2016

 Well, I jumped in the deep end and am slowly learning to swim.
 Now that I’ve gotten started, it’s time to start asking tough questions about what’s worked and what hasn’t, what’s cost effective and what isn’t, and, since this is a side project, I have the luxury of asking myself what gives me joy and what doesn’t.

 So, after giving it much thought, here are my goals for 2016:

-- Create a thorough accounting system that is flexible enough to adapt as I grow my business
+2. Create a thorough accounting system that can adapt as I grow my business

 And most important:

 5. Make prints that give me joy!

 You’re probably thinking, Alex, that list is incredibly dull.
 You just said ‘systems’ ‘financial records,’ and ‘maximize.’
 Well, there is a reason my goals are boring.
 The other stuff (designing and making prints) is so much fun I’d do it anyway!
 For the boring stuff, I need a list.

 It’s a big list, and I’ll probably write about each of these goals at some point, but today I’m going to focus on the first one: EFFICIENCY.

 Ultimately, my goal is to create a business that is as self-sustaining as possible—that is, put systems in place to produce my work as effectively and efficiently as possible without sacrificing the quality or integrity of each piece.
 Right now, it costs me a significant amount of time to hand-carve each block, hand-pull each print, cut out every packaging label with an x-acto knife, cut out every shipping label, etc. etc.

 So where are the areas I can make adjustments?
 I believe that hand-carving is important to the character and integrity of each piece—it’s not something I’m willing to sacrifice.
 So, I need to figure out a way to streamline the rest of the process…printing, cutting labels, product photography, blog posts, social media, etc.